 Diabetic neuropathy diet is investigated in the latest issue of the Nutrition & Diabetes Journal.
-It suggests that plant-based diets reduce the painful suffering of diabetic neuropathy.
+It suggests that plant-based diets reduce the painful suffering from diabetic neuropathy.

 Nerve pain and numbness in the extremities are a common problem for diabetics.
 Foot pain is most common, and lack of feeling can cause diabetes sufferers to injure themselves.
 In fact, this type of pain is most commonly caused by diabetes.
 It happens as high blood sugar levels damage the vessels that supply nutrients and oxygen to the hands, feet, and other parts of the body.